-

 Cons:

-MacTerm previously known as MacTelnet is one more best Terminal for Mac solution.
+MacTerm previously known as MacTelnet is one more best terminal app for mac.
 With its help, you can access both local and remote applications.
 The app has an impressive list of features, including powerful terminals (with or without tabs), a very flexible setting system, dynamic search, support for macros, floating command line window and much more.

 Pros: